Healing Shoulder Pain: Common problems and How to Treat It

 Help a Shoulder Injury Heal with Basic Good Health Practices

 Eat a healthy low inflammatory diet and get a good night’s sleep; it always helps a body with normal and unusual healing needs.
-Eat a pain-free sugar-free diet with primarily vegetables, salad, olive oil, nuts, legumes, and seeds.
+Eat a pain-free sugar-free diet with primary vegetables, salad, olive oil, nuts, legumes, and seeds.
 Add protein such as chicken, fish, tofu after salad.

 Improve your sleep patterns by creating a sound sleep environment with a cool, quiet, and dark sleeping room.